JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 - Build more complex IoT projects, like smart home systems, wearable devices, etc.

-- Look for entry-level internships or
+- Look for entry-level internships or apprenticeships in